20th Armoured Brigade (United Kingdom): Cold War

 In September 1959, The Royal Corps of Signals reorganised all of their independent squadrons into a single numbering system from 200 upwards.
 This meant that when the Brigade's Signal Squadron adopted the title "200" in 1962 it automatically became the 'Senior Signal Squadron' in the British Army by precedence.
-Two years later it amalgamated with the brigade's Headquarters Squadron and took over responsibility for the administration and defence of the HQ.
-This combined role is still in place today and together the two separate units are designated as "20th Armoured Brigade Headquarters and Signal Squadron (200)".
+Two years later it amalgamated with the brigade's Headquarters Squadron and took over responsibility for the administration and defence of the HQ and together the two separate units are designated as "20th Armoured Brigade Headquarters and Signal Squadron (200)".

 On 22 June 1974, 20th Armoured Brigade and the German 21st Panzer Brigade, based in Augustdorf, held a partnership parade to emphasise the confidence and understanding that exists between the allied forces of the NATO countries.

 BAOR experimented with a major restructuring towards the end of the 1970s as it reorganised into four divisions, each with two task force headquarters.
 These task forces could command any grouping of units from within their division and were designated sequentially Alpha through Hotel.
 As a result, on 1 December 1977, 20th Armoured Brigade was temporarily renamed "Task Force Hotel" under the command of the 4th Armoured Division.
 However, Task Force Hotel reverted to its brigade designation on 1 January 1980 and its units were realigned under the Brigade Headquarters.

 Further unit rotations continued throughout this period with many famous regiments and battalions of the British Army converting to the armoured role to serve within the brigade.
 Typical were the Life Guards and the Blues and Royals, who served on a four-year rotational plan.
 As the Life Guards Regiment moved to BAOR, it became a Tank Regiment for the first time in its history, only to re-role as an infantry battalion in order to deploy on three separate operational tours of Northern Ireland.